hestiaAI/website.template/src/site/home/en/index.md

 lead_image_caption: ""
 introduction_title: ""
 introduction: >-
-  Google, Uber, Facebook.
-Linkedin... data is the fuel for the world's biggest companies.
+  Google, Uber, Facebook, Linkedin... data is the fuel for the world's biggest companies.